 It was during this period, under the leadership of Joseph Martino and the management of his children, in which the company experienced its most notable growth.
 Many of the long term relationships that we currently have with hospitals, rehabilitation centers, and nursing facilities were forged during this time.

 To accommodate for the increased production demand, the company moved to a 10,000 square foot facility on Columbia road in Dorchester where it currently resides.
-Further expansion occurred in the mid-eighties with the addition of the Braintree office in Braintree five corners, minutes from both route 95 and 93 near the South Shore Plaza.
-This location allowed us to better meet the needs of patients who lived on the South Shore, Rhode Island and Connecticut.
+In 2017, we moved our second location to the Crown Colony Medical Park in Quincy, which provides 5,000 square feet of state-of-the-art patient care space.
+This location allowed us to better meet the needs of patients who live on the South Shore, Rhode Island and Connecticut.

 We proudly continue our long tradition of patient service and superior products as we move into an age of rapid technological advancement; making every effort to provide the patient the best means to an improved lifestyle.